sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/more-box-model.md

   margin-top: /*some value*/
   margin-right: /*some value*/
   margin-bottom: /*some value*/
-  margin-left: /*some-value*/
+  margin-left: /*some value*/
 }

 ```

-> Note: Demonstrate altering each of these values in the dev tools for the div selector.
+Try altering each of these values to a different number of pixels (like `20px`) in the dev tools.
+Find the div selector in the dev tools first!

 You can also set an element's margins all at once: you just start from the top margin and go around clockwise (going from top to right to bottom to left).
 For instance,